This is a roundabout story that comes to a simple conclusion: I found a Taliesin drawing.

 In the end, I was correct, if only in part.
 Yes, I came across a drawing that showed furniture in a building on the Taliesin estate.
 No, the furniture wasn’t for Hillside.
 The drawing showed furniture for Taliesin.

 I can understand why Bruce hadn’t known this drawing came from Taliesin.
-The furniture in the drawing wasn’t known when the archives was being created and the drawings being arranged.
-That changed because of “The Album” that surfaced on Ebay in 2005.
+Bruce didn’t know the furniture in the drawing when he the archives and the arranged its drawings.
+That changed because of “The Album” that surfaced on the online auction site, Ebay, in 2005.

 The story on the album can be seen at the Wisconsin Historical Society here.
 If you’ve got a subscription to The New York Times, you can read the story in the February 13, 2005 issue.
 Or you can read about it in an archived page of The Milwaukee Journal Sentinel here.1